 The Long Walk

-After years of delays and speculation, production is underway for the adaptation of Stephen KKing’shorror-thriller, The Long Walk.
-According to Collider, acclaimed director Francis Lawrence is confirmed to be at the helm, stepping in for Andre Øvredal.
+After years of delays and speculation, production is underway on the adaptation of Stephen King’s horror-thriller The Long Walk.
+According to Collider, acclaimed director Francis Lawrence has been confirmed to helm the project, replacing Andre Øvredal.

-Based on the 1979 novel initially published under KKing’s pseudonym, Richard Bachman, The Long Walk takes viewers on a terrifying journey into a dystopian America.
+Based on the 1979 novel initially published under King’s pseudonym, Richard Bachman, The Long Walk takes viewers on a terrifying journey into a dystopian America.
 In this cold, militaristic society, one hundred teenage boys are forced to compete in an annual walk.
-The rules are simple yet deadly: maintain a minimum pace of four miles per hour.
+The rules are simple yet critical: maintain a minimum speed of 4 miles per hour.
 Fall behind three times and face elimination.
 However, the last boy standing wins a mysterious prize, but at what cost?

 Holly

-Filmmaker Jack Bender has confirmed a television adaptation, “Holly,” set in July 2021; amidst the COVID-19 pandemic, private investigator Holly Gibney mourns her mother’s death, with whom she had a complicated and strained relationship.
+Filmmaker Jack Bender has confirmed a television adaptation, “Holly,” set for July 2021, amid the COVID-19 pandemic.
+Private investigator Holly Gibney mourns the death of her mother, with whom she had a complicated, strained relationship.
 Despite taking a break from work, Holly is contacted by Penelope Dahl, whose daughter Bonnie disappeared earlier that month.
 Holly is intrigued by Penelope’s message and agrees to work on the case.

-The premiere date has yet to be announced.
+The premiere date has not yet been announced.

 Life of Chuck